adotland/lando.blog./pages/posts/javascript-string-trim-regular-expressions.md

 There are several implementations of the ES standard in use, but for the purposes of this post, we will use Node.JS's v8 implementation [[5]](#sources)

-Here's the code that runs when you call .trim() on a string in earlier versions of Node:
+Here's the code that runs when you call .trim() on a string in earlier versions of v8:

 ```c
 Handle<String> String::Trim(Handle<String> string, TrimMode mode) {